lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 ---

-## Task `GWOS-FIB-IT1-ENT-Inboxes`: Implement Inbox Entities (EIN, IIN)
+## Task `GWOS-FIB-IT1-ENT-Inboxes`: Implement Inbox Entities (EIN, IIN) in `Systems` Space
-Objective: As the Founder, I want to create the `External Inbox (EIN)` and `Internal Inbox (IIN)` Fibery databases with all their specified fields, so that raw inputs can be captured.
+Objective: As the Founder, I want to create the `External Inbox (EIN)` and `Internal Inbox (IIN)` Fibery databases within the `Systems` Space, with all their specified fields, so that raw inputs can be captured.
 Related Goal/Requirement: Iteration 1 Goal, PRD Section 2.9 (EIN/IIN); REQ-FR-ENT-1, REQ-FR-ENT-2.
 Key Deliverables / Acceptance Criteria:
 -   Deliverable 1: `External Inbox (EIN)` database created with all fields as per PRD Section 2.9.